camilouribebotta/visual-essays/docs/help.md

 # Viewing essays

-Essays may be viewed as either stand-alone essays or in the context of site that aggregates multiple essays and can provide supplemental pages ("he
+Essays may be viewed as either stand-alone essays or in the context of site that aggregates multiple essays and can provide supplemental pages ("help", "contact", "about", etc)

+## Viewing an essay in stand-alone mode

+When viewing an essay in stand-alo

 # Essay authoring